George Tryon: TA, manoeuvres without signals

 Admiral Tryon was concerned that the normal system of signalling between ships would become unworkable in real war conditions.
 To send a signal required hoisting a flag sequence, waiting for all ships to raise flags to confirm they had seen and understood, and then lowering the initial flags to signal everyone to carry it out.
 The signals book had grown to hundreds of pages describing the many possible flag combinations and virtually no one knew them all.
 In a real battle this process might take too much time, or might be entirely impossible if enemy fire had destroyed the masts from which the flags must fly, or smoke made them impossible to read.
 Instead, Tryon proposed a simple signal, using the letter-flags T and A, which simply instructed captains to follow their leader.
 Other flag signals might be used additionally as circumstances allowed, but once the initial order was given, the ships simply had to follow the movements of their leaders.
 A few, basic, single flag signals were designated for particular movements, which would simply be flown without needing acknowledgement.
 This was a radical departure from contemporary practice, in which all movements were precisely signalled from the flagship and acknowledged by their recipients.
-Opinion was fiercely divided about it, for instance The Times newspaper considered it "unsound in theory and perilous in practice", whilst Rear-Admiral William Kennedy on the East Indies station declared following experiments with it that "the officers commanding thoroughly appreciated the idea which would be invaluable in time of war".
+Opinion was fiercely divided about it; for instance, The Times considered it "unsound in theory and perilous in practice", whilst Rear-Admiral William Kennedy on the East Indies station declared following experiments with it that "the officers commanding thoroughly appreciated the idea which would be invaluable in time of war".